ccoutant/dwarf-locations/025-multiloc-storage.md

 In addition, this proposal defines a new DWARF expression operator, `DW_OP_multiloc`, which pops two locations from the stack and pushes a new multiloc location formed from the two locations.
-This operator can be used as an an alternative to a location list with overlapping PC entries.
+This operator can be used as an alternative to a location list with overlapping PC entries.

 Example 1 - multiloc with two simple locations